microsoft/WhatTheHack/007-AzureMonitoring/Student/06-Log-Queries-With-KQL-And-Grafana.md

 * Disk Utilisation (MB/GB): Disk Free Space (% or MB)
 * Create a heartbeat query for Web Servers and SQL Server
 * Write a performance query that renders a time chart for the last hour of the max percentage CPU usage of the AKS Cluster nodes
+- Combine infrastructure and application logs to create a single timeseries chart that includes:
+  - CPU usage from the node in your AKS cluster hosting the eshoponweb app
+  - Duration of page views on your eshoponweb app hosted on the cluster
+  - Save each query to your favorites.

+Bonus question:
+How can we save our log queries and share them across multiple workspaces?

 * Deploy Grafana using Web App for Container
 * Configure the Azure Monitor Data Source for Azure Monitor, Log Analytics and Application Insights